19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Exploration/Overland Journeys.md

 ## Travel

-If the PCs travel longer than 12 hours in a day, they become [Exhausted](../Conditions/Exhausted.md) and lose all [Reroll Tokens](../Die%20Rolling%20Mechanics/Reroll%20Tokens.md).
+If the PCs travel further than the chart allows, they become [Exhausted](../Conditions/Exhausted.md) and lose all [Reroll Tokens](../Die%20Rolling%20Mechanics/Reroll%20Tokens.md).

 | Mode     | Hexes per Day | Speed |
 | -------- | ------------: | ----: |